 You can have a standard template, but you should edit it each time before you send it out to prospective employers.
 This shows that you have put thought into your application, that you care about the job you are applying for, and that you are keen and careful with what you do.
 All this makes you look like a good and effective future employee.
-Sending out template cover letters screams lazy; a quality no employer will touch.
-Recruiters see hundreds of resumes every day so it is in your best interests to make sure you stand out.
+Sending out template cover letters screams lazy, a quality no employer will touch.
+Recruiters see hundreds of resumes every day, so it is in your best interest to make sure you stand out.

 • Only applying for high paying jobs